-The survey tool that was used for the study is shown in appendix 2.
-The survey tool was used to collect information from a wide range of institutional experts (see list of individuals interviewed and their institutional affiliation in Appendix 3).
+A survey tool was used to collect information from a wide range of institutional experts.
 The literature survey constituted reviewing current and past documents related to climate change and climate variability in Kenya.

-The qualitative research phase involved the use of in-depth interviews using the survey tool.
+The qualitative research phase involved the use of indepth interviews using the survey tool.
 Indepth interviews entailed one-on-one discussions with institutional respondents.
 The information generated from the interviews was recorded.
-Every effort was made to ensure that the key stakeholders were covered during the study in particular those involved in actual implementation of agricultural programs.
+Every effort was made to ensure that the key stakeholders were covered during the study, in particular those involved in actual implementation of agricultural programmes.

 Analysis was conducted based on the interviews and the results were documented as the first draft of this report.
-The findings were used as a basis for discussion with stakeholders in a validation workshop that was held in Nairobi, in November 2013.
+The findings were used as a basis for discussion with stakeholders in a validation workshop that was held in Nairobi in November 2013.
 The objective was to validate and offer key stakeholders in the agricultural sector working with climate change opportunity to contest the findings, and to discuss the implications for policy and practice of the findings.
 The key actors were in agreement with the broad thrust of the findings.
-Where there were disagreements, clarifications, these were noted and have been incorporated in this report.
+Disagreements and clarifications were noted and have been incorporated in this report.